aws/aws-emr-best-practices/website/docs/bestpractices/5 - Applications/Spark/best_practices.md

 When a stage fails because of fetch failures from a node being decommissioned, by default, Amazon EMR does not count the stage failure toward the maximum number of failures allowed for a stage as set by *`spark.stage.maxConsecutiveAttempts`*.
 This is determined by the setting *`spark.stage.attempt.ignoreOnDecommissionFetchFailure`* being set to true.
 This prevents a job from failing if a stage fails multiple times because of node failures for valid reasons such as a manual resize, an automatic scaling event, or Spot instance interruptions.

-## BP 5.1.19  - Debugging and monitoring Spark applications
+## ** BP 5.1.19  - Debugging and monitoring Spark applications **

 EMR provides several options to debug and monitor your Spark application.
 As you may have seen from some of the screenshots in this document, Spark UI is very helpful to determine your application performance and identify any potential bottlenecks.
 With regards to Spark UI, you have 3 options in Amazon EMR.

-1.Spark Event UI** - This is the live user interface typically running on port 20888.
+1. **Spark Event UI** - This is the live user interface typically running on port 20888.
 It shows the most up-to-date status of your jobs in real-time.
 You can go to this UI from Application Master URI in the Resource Manager UI.
 If you are using EMR Studio or EMR Managed Notebooks, you can navigate directly to Spark UI from your Jupyter notebook anytime after a Spark application is created using Livy.
 This UI is not accessible once the application finishes or if your cluster terminates.
-2.Spark History Server** - SHS runs on port 18080.
+2. **Spark History Server** - SHS runs on port 18080.
 It shows the history of your job runs.
 You may also see live application status but not in real time.
 SHS will persist beyond your application runtime but it becomes inaccessible when your EMR cluster is terminated.
-3.EMR Persistent UI** - Amazon EMR provides [Persistent User Interface for Spark](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html).
+3. **EMR Persistent UI** - Amazon EMR provides [Persistent User Interface for Spark](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html).
 This UI is accessible for up to 30 days after your application ends even if your cluster is terminated since the logs are stored off-cluster.
 This option is great for performing post-mortem analysis on your applications without spending on your cluster to stay active.

 Spark UI options are  also helpful to identify important metrics like shuffle reads/writes, input/output sizes, GC times, and also information like runtime Spark/Hadoop configurations, DAG, execution timeline etc. All these UIs will redirect you to live driver (cluster mode) or executor logs when you click on "stderr" or "stdout" from Tasks and Executors lists.
 When you encounter a task failure, if stderr of the executor does not provide adequate information, you can check the stdout logs.